zuozhenggh/learning-library/analytics-library/oas-retail-qsr/create-main-dashboard/create-main-dashboard.md

 In this scenario we will monitor business performance through the creation of dashboards and canvases to quickly find insights:
 * **Net Sales and On Time Delivery Percentage**
-    - "Net Sales in Northeast region performing lower than other geographies.
-On Time Delivery performance lagging in Distribution Centers”
+    - Net Sales in Northeast region performing lower than other geographies.
+    - On Time Delivery performance lagging in Distribution Centers.
 * Deeper insights through the analysis of dashboards with the ability to analyze:
     - **Sales Analysis**  – “Being out of fries could be hurting sales”
     - **OTD Analysis** – “The Pennsylvania Distribution Center appears to be driving the shortage of fries, hampering sales in the Northeast region.”